Thinking about feeding your baby

 The Ministry of Health recommends babies be exclusively breastfed for the first six months, and Plunket supports that recommendation.
 We’re here to help you if you’re having trouble with breastfeeding, or anything else.
 Call PlunketLine any time on 0800 933 922.

 The first milk is called colostrum.
 Colostrum contains proteins and antibodies to help cell growth, and to protect your baby from infections.
 Colostrum also helps your baby pass the first dark green poos they produce, called meconium.
-Did you know you can express colostrum before your baby is born?
-Here's how.
+While you can freeze expressed colostrum, it is advised that you consult with your health professional first, as it could interfere with your plans to establish a breastfeeding routine.

 Breastfeeding also has advantages for you: